Learn languages naturally with fresh, real content!

 A UK high court hears an appeal over the dismissal of a terrorism charge against rapper Mo Chara, linked to a 2024 London concert.

-An appeal is set for January 14, 2026, at the High Court over the dismissal of a terrorism charge against Kneecap rapper Liam Og O hAnnaidh, known as Mo Chara, who was accused of displaying a Hezbollah flag and chanting support during a 2024 London concert.
+The High Court will hear an appeal on January 14, 2026, regarding the dismissal of a terrorism charge against Kneecap rapper Liam Og O hAnnaidh, better known by his stage name Mo Chara, who was charged with displaying a Hezbollah flag and chanting support during a London concert in 2024.

 Un alto tribunal del Reino Unido escucha una apelación por la desestimación de un cargo de terrorismo contra el rapero Mo Chara, vinculado a un concierto en Londres en 2024.